radiasoft/reactapp/README.md

 Derived from https://github.com/radiasoft/reactapp/tree/garsuga

 Proof of concept using raw React + Redux for the form and model state.
-App has two different views over the same "dog" model to test single source field updaes.
+App has two different views over the same "dog" model to test single source field updates.

 Interesting parts: